chrisnoonan98675/site/_drafts/xl-deploy/how-to/install-and-configure-a-satellite-server.markdown

       }
     }

-### Enable streaming bandwidth limitation
+### Enable a streaming bandwidth limitation

-To ensure a good file transfer with saturating the network, you might need to limit the bandwidth used by the streaming connection between XL Deploy and a satellite.
+To ensure efficient file transfer without saturating the network, you might need to limit the bandwidth that the streaming connection between XL Deploy and a satellite uses.
 The limit is intended per connection.

-To enable this feature, modify the following settings in `conf/application.conf`:
+To enable this feature, change the following properties in `conf/application.conf`:

     satellite{
       streaming {